kodemore/targe/README.md

 ### Scopes

 Scopes can be used to set logical boundaries in your application.
 These are the boundaries in which data is being accessed and/or manipulated.
-Scope names can contain `:` operator to improve granularity e.g.: `article:meta:setKeywords`.
+Scope names can contain `:` (namespace separator) to improve granularity e.g.: `article:meta:setKeywords`.

 Defining policy per scope can be repetitive task, consider the following example: